soarbear/Machine_Learning/README.md

   - **Example:** Assign points to 4 clusters.

   ![alt text](https://github.com/soarbear/Machine_Learning/blob/master/k_means/k_means_test.jpg)

+# Apriori
+The Apriori algorithm needs a minimum support level as an input and a data set.
+The algorithm will generate a list of all candidate itemsets with one item.
+The transaction data set will then be scanned to see which sets meet the minimum support level.
+Sets that don’t meet the minimum support level will get tossed out.
+The remaining sets will then be combined to make itemsets with two elements.
+Again, the transaction dataset will be scanned and itemsets not meeting the minimum support level will get tossed.
+This procedure will be repeated until all sets are tossed out.

 # FP_Growth
   - **Description:**  The FP-growth algorithm is faster than Apriori because it requires only two scans of the database, whereas Apriori will scan the dataset to find if a given pattern is frequent or not—Apriori scans the dataset for every potential frequent item.
 On small datasets, this isn’t a problem, but when you’re dealing with larger datasets, this will be a problem.
 The FP-growth algorithm  scans the dataset only twice.
 The basic approach to finding frequent itemsets using the FP-growth algorithm is as follows: